 In order to use an application-level GRIO reservation, a file must be read or written using direct I/O requests.
 The open(2) man page describes the use and buffer alignment restrictions of the direct I/O interface.
-A GRIO reservation can be made for any regular file within an XFS or CXFS filesystem created on an XVM volume.
+A GRIO reservation can be made for any CXFS filesystem created on an XVM volume.

-Both XFS and CXFS provide a dedicated real-time subvolume that allows filesystem metadata to be separate from user data.
-To allocate a file on the real-time subvolume of an XFS or CXFS filesystem, you must use the fcntl(2) F_FSSETXATTR command to set the XFS_XFLAG_REALTIME flag.
+CXFS provides a dedicated real-time subvolume that allows filesystem metadata to be separate from user data.
+To allocate a file on the real-time subvolume of CXFS filesystem, you must use the fcntl(2) F_FSSETXATTR command to set the XFS_XFLAG_REALTIME flag.
 You can only issue this command on a newly created file.
 It is not possible to mark a file as real-time after non-real-time data blocks have been allocated to it.